 So, thanks to coffee, chocolate, Victoria Twead and Leo Babauta’s wisdom, my mood returns to a more healthy state.

-I go back to the kitchen and by the sweat of my brow I chop up the humongous chicken breast, which is not just the breast but the entire fowl’s midsection, ribs, back and all.
+I go back to the kitchen and by the sweat of my brow I chop up the humongous hen breast, which is not just the breast but the entire fowl’s midsection, ribs, back and all.
 (No wonder it looked so big).
 Again my dull knife causes carnage.
 I will spare you a photo of the abattoir-ish look of my kitchen.
-Suffice it to say the monster fly, still there, is in heaven.
+Suffice it to say the monster fly, still there, is ecstatic.
 My efforts at killing it are not successful, but rest assured I kept the meat to be used covered.

 And finally I start the happy job of actually cooking the chicken.
 With garlic and onions and cinnamon and ginger and saffron and paprika and a bit of cayenne and wedges of lemon and the kitchen fills up with heavenly scents.